nmadpuwar/nmauto/README.md

 # nmauto
-This repository is created as part of a contribution towards automation of various test activities.
+This repository is created as part of a contribution towards automation of various test and deployment activities.